MicrosoftDocs/SupportArticles-docs/support/mem/intune/device-protection/troubleshoot-update-rings.md

 - Is there an active network connection on the device?
 If the device is in airplane mode, is turned off, or the user has the device in a location with no service, the policy won't apply until it's connected to a network.
 - Does the device not upgrade past a specific version?
 Check for a conflicting [TargetReleaseVersion](/windows/client-management/mdm/policy-csp-update#targetreleaseversion) value through other means, such as Group policy or Settings catalog, found in the Windows Update registry keys.
 - Verify that Windows Update is configured to deliver feature and quality updates.
 If `UpdateServiceUrl` is populated in the Registry, verify that `DisableDualScan` is set to `0`.
-On the device, access the Registry Editor app and navigate to `Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows\WindowsUpdate`.
+On the device, access the Registry Editor app and navigate to `HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows\WindowsUpdate`.
 - Is the device co-managed?
 Make sure the [workload for Windows Updates has been switched to Intune](/mem/configmgr/comanage/workloads#windows-update-policies).

     :::image type="content" source="media/troubleshoot-update-rings/workloads.png" alt-text="A screenshot of the Properties dialog highlighting the Windows Update policies slider on the Workloads tab.":::